ionic-team/getting-started-iv-react/README.md

 This application walks through the basic setup and use of <a href="https://ionic.io/products/identity-vault" target="_blank">Ionic's Identity Vault</a> in an `@ionic/react` application.
 Rather than connecting to a back end service and storing user session data this application will just store information that you type in and tell it to store.
 Almost all of the work done here will be concentrated on a couple of files:

-- `src/hooks/useVault.ts`: A composition API function that abstracts the logic associated with using Identity Vault.
+- `src/hooks/useVault.ts`: A hook that abstracts the logic associated with using Identity Vault.
 The functions and state exported here model what might be done in a real application.
 - `src/pages/Home.tsx`: The main view will have several form controls that allow the user to manipulate the vault.
 An application would not typically do this.
 Rather, it would call the methods from `useVault()` within various workflows.
 In this "getting started" demo application, however, this allows us to easily play around with the various APIs to see how they behave.

 ## Generate the Application